September 21 to October 5, 2022

 Today we explore the Connemara Peninsula, barren and windswept but considered to be one of the most beautiful landscapes anywhere in the world, with mountains, lakes, bogs, heaths, and forests.
 The inhabitants of this region still speak Gaelic, the original, Celtic language of the island.
 Our tour includes stops in quaint coastal communities such as Clifden and Letterfrack as well as a visit to Kylemore Abbey, Ireland’s most romantic Castle, surrounded by magnificent Victorian gardens.
 Return to Galway in late afternoon and free time to check out the historical city centre, including the monument to Columbus, shop, have a pint in a pub!
 No group dinner this evening.

-An optional excursion will be offered to the rocky Aran Islands, featuring what some claim to the most beautiful scenery in the world, including absolutely spectacular cliffs! (http://wikitravel.org/en/Aran_Islands).
-Dinner in the restaurant of our hotel.
+Our excursion today is to the rocky Aran Islands, featuring what some claim to the most beautiful scenery in the world, including absolutely spectacular cliffs! (http://wikitravel.org/en/Aran_Islands).
+Evening free.

 Today we drive the Ring of Kerry, 150 km of breathtaking scenery and arguably the most beautiful coastal road in Europe!
 We stop frequently for photos, of course.
 Also visits to a farm for a sheepdog demonstration and to the Skellig Experience, a series of displays about the lives of the hermits who lived in total isolation on the offshore Skellig Islands during the Middle Ages, and about the wildlife along the coast.
 Return to Killarney in late afternoon.
 No group dinner this evening.

 Departure from Killarney after breakfast.
 We motor to Cork and visit nearby Blarney Castle, famous for the Blarney stone that supposedly gives the gift of eloquence to all those who kiss it!
 Also time for some shopping at the Blarney Woollen Mills, the world’s largest Irish gift shop.
 In the afternoon we visit the Rock of Cashel, “Ireland’s Acropolis”, with the ruins of its 12th century church on our way to Dublin.
-Transfer to our superior tourist-category located in the heart of the Irish capital.
-No group dinner this evening.
+Transfer to the Temple Bar Hotel located in the heart of the Irish capital.
+Group dinner this evening.

 After breakfast, panoramic coach tour of the Irish capital, with O’Connell Street and the Spire as well as the General Post Office, which served as headquarters of the Irish Rebels during the 1916 Easter Rising; Ha’penny Bridge and the scenic banks of the Liffey River; historic Dublin Castle; Christchurch Cathedral; Merrion Square with its memories of Oscar Wilde; the renovated harbour district with the imposing old Customs House; and Phoenix Park, the largest urban park in Europe, with the residence of the President of Ireland and the US Embassy.
 In the afternoon, excursion to Glendalough, an idyllic valley associated with one of Ireland’s famous saints, St Kevin, and visit to the romantic ruins of St. Kevin’s Monastery with its typical round tower and Celtic crosses.
 Return to Dublin and free evening.